scrubgay/scrubgay.github.io/markdowns/cv.md

   - Designed a delivery logistics to serve homebound families during the pandemic
   - Host mobile pantries as outreach to housing-unstable neighborhoods
   - Created and maintain a customer relations database
-  - Identified and built relationships with commthirdy partners such as Bread of the Mighty, Fresh Market, and Trader Joe’s
+  - Identified and built relationships with community partners such as Bread of the Mighty, Fresh Market, and Trader Joe’s
   - Designed and manage fundraisers and marketing
   - Designed and manage guest service relationships, including frequent check-ins about quality of service and waitlists
   - Used GIS to identify high-risk geographical clusters in the Gainesville area to which to dedicate resources